This Featured Ride content

 An excellent full-day ride in the Methow Valley.
-Because of the high elevations, the cooler temperatures make for a cool retreat from the valley floor.
-The road takes you up to the top of the first peak, after that the trail is singletrack.
+Because of the high elevations, the cooler temperatures make for a nice retreat from the valley floor.
+The roads take you up to the top of the first peak, after that the trail is singletrack.
 The majority of singletrack is downhill, making for an incredible 3.5 hour descent.

 Need to Know